 Retirement topics for CU 401(a) Retirement Plan participants

-Each of these retirement talks begins with a refresher on the University of Colorado 401(a) Retirement Plan and the 403(b) Voluntary Retirement Plan.
+Each talk begins with a refresher on the University of Colorado 401(a) Retirement Plan and the CU 403(b) Voluntary Retirement Plan.

 |1:1 Personal Consultations||CU employees can schedule to one-on-one sessions with financial professionals from TIAA.
 These sessions are available at no additional cost to employees.
 You can schedule a day of one-hour sessions for your team, giving them access to personalized advice from the convenience of your office.||TIAA|

 |Get a Head Start: A Step-by-step Overview of Your Plan||This presentation discusses the ins and outs of plans offered, the advantages of participating in your retirement program, how to create a retirement strategy and update your account with TIAA.||TIAA|